The Broadview Anthology of Medieval Arthurian Literature

 Kathy Cawsey is Professor of English at Dalhousie University.
 Elizabeth Edwards is Inglis Professor at the University of King’s College.

-A companion website will provide additional readings to supplement those in the print book.
+A companion website provides additional readings to supplement those in the print book.